-Ascites (pronounced ah-site-eez) is the accumulation of excessive fluid in the abdominal lining, called the peritoneum.
+Ascites (pronounced ah-site-eez) is the abnormal accumulation of fluid in the abdomen.
 This extra fluid causes the belly to become swollen and distended.
-Cancer accounts for approximately 10% of all cases of ascites and can occur when cancer has spread to the peritoneum from its original site.
+Cancer accounts for approximately 10% of all cases of ascites and can occur when cancer has spread to the abdominal lining (peritoneum) from its original site.
 Most cases of cancer-related ascites occur in individuals with cancers of the breast, ovaries, colon, stomach or pancreas.
-It is especially common in individuals with advanced metastatic pancreatic cancer.
+Ascites may be present at any time during the pancreatic cancer journey but is especially common in patients with advanced metastatic pancreatic cancer.

 Possible Causes of Ascites

-- If the cancer has spread to the peritoneum in the abdomen, the lining can become irritated.
-To soothe this inflammation, the peritoneum produces fluid which becomes trapped within the abdomen.
-As the fluid accumulates, the abdomen swells.
+- If the cancer has spread to the abdominal lining, the lining can become irritated.
+To soothe this irritation, the peritoneum produces fluid which builds up within the abdomen.

-- If the cancer has spread to the liver or the portal vein leading to the liver, blood pressure can rise within the liver impairing circulation and lead a build-up of fluid in the abdomen.
+- If the cancer has spread to the liver or the portal vein (the vein that carries blood to the liver), blood pressure can rise within the liver and impair circulation, causing a build-up of fluid in the abdomen.

-- If the liver is damaged it may produce less blood protein, which disrupts the body’s fluid balance, causing fluids to collect in body tissues including the abdomen.
+- If the liver is damaged it may produce less blood protein.
+This disrupts the body’s fluid balance, causing fluids to collect in body tissues including the abdomen.

-- If the cancer blocks the lymphatic system, excess fluid is unable to be efficiently drained and results in fluid build-up in the abdomen.
+- If the cancer blocks the lymphatic system, excess fluid cannot be efficiently drained and results in fluid build-up in the abdomen.

 Signs and Symptoms of Ascites